 To date, the GED test has been through five generations—1942, 1978, 1988, 2002, and 2014—and its evolution parallels the evolution of society and the labor market.

-Equivalent to a high school diploma, the GED certificate opens many doors one may have thought were closed forever and will surely lead to better earnings.
+Equivalent to a high school diploma, the GED certificate opens many doors one may have thought were closed forever, and holding a GED will surely lead to better earnings.

 1942-Help for WW II Veterans